ericpopivker/.NET-Fiddle-Language-Template/README.md

 Infrastructure

-- DotNetFiddle.Code
+- DotNetFiddle.Infrastructure - all bases classes and helpers
-- DotNetFiddle.RunContainer
+- DotNetFiddle.RunContainer - assembly used to execute fiddled in AppDomain
-- DotNetFiddle.RunContainer.Helpers
+- DotNetFiddle.RunContainer.Helpers - implements Dump() method

 CSharp Console implementation

-- DotNetFiddle.CSharpConsole
-- DotNetFiddle.CSharpConsole.Tests
+- DotNetFiddle.CSharpConsole   - has CSharpConsoleCodeHelper which implements compiliaton, intellisence, validation and execution of CSharp Console fiddles
+- DotNetFiddle.CSharpConsole.Tests - unit tests for CSharpConsoleCodeHelper being called directly as well as hosted within RunContainer
-- DotNetFiddle.CSharpConsole.Web
+- DotNetFiddle.CSharpConsole.Web - CodeMirror template supporting CSharp

-For .NET Language line Nemerle you would add
+For .NET Language like Nemerle you would add

-- DotNetFiddle.NemerleScript
+- DotNetFiddle.NemerleScript - NemerleScriptCodeHelper.cs and supporting classes
-- DotNetFiddle.NemerleScript.Tests
+- DotNetFiddle.NemerleScript.Tests - all tests like CSharpConsole
-- DotNetFiddle.NemerleScript.Web
+- DotNetFiddle.NemerleScript.Web - CodeMirror template that supports Nemerle

 Name like NemerleScript - consists of language and project type.
 Some languages like C#, VB.NET may support Console/Script/MVC, while others only Script - like F#, Nemerle.

-For Web Framwork like NancyFX you would be:
+For Web Framwork like NancyFX you would add:

+- DotNetFiddle.NancyFx - NancyFxCodeHelper.cs and supporting classes.
+Can be using CSharpCodeHelper internally.
+- DotNetFiddle.NancyFx.Tests - automated tests.
+Probably a little different then for CSharp Console
+- DotNetFiddle.NancyFx.Web - probably not needed as long as NancyFx uses C# and Razor